wdperson/data_sort/README.md

 	* Assembles a collection of student records by parsing data from 3 different files
 	* Displays the collection 3 times, sorted 3 different ways

-* Besides a testing framework (RSpec, test-unit, or minitest), please only use Ruby and its standard library (i.e. no other gems)

-* Please use the latest stable version of Ruby MRI

 # Criteria

 The qualities the code should display: